nicolodiamante/chatty/README.md

 Release Highlights:

-- Squashed an error causing some users to experience issues with the shortcut output, making it non-functional.
-- Improved the URL summary feature.
-To access this feature, copy the URL of the article you are interested in and then type or said the command "Summarise" in any of the supported languages.
-These languages include English US "Summarize", Arabic "لَخَّصَ", German "Zusammenfassen", Catalan and Spanish "Resumir", Francès Canadenc, French "Résumer", Hindi "संक्षेप", Italian "Riassumi", Japanese "要約", Korean "요약하다", Portuguese "Resumir", Russian "Суммировать", Chinese "总结", and Cantonese "總結".
+- URL Summary Feature: To access this feature, copy the URL of the article you are interested in and then type or said the command "Summarise" in any of the supported languages.

   Upon utilising this command, you will receive a concise paragraph consisting of approximately 100 words.
 Following that, a bullet-point list will highlight the most crucial information, concluding with a one-sentence summary.
 With this significant improvement, the summarisation feature allows for the quick and efficient extraction of essential content from any article.

-- Support for two new languages, English (India) and हिन्दी, has been added.
-This upgrade provides a more universal user experience.
+- New Language Support: SiriGPT now supports English (India) and हिन्दी, enhancing its universality.
 Many thanks for his help to [Karthik Jeyakumar][imkarthi7] in implementing these languages.

-- Automatic Speech Recognition (ASR) has been introduced thanks to Whisper integration, proficient in rapidly converting audio into text with unmatched accuracy.
-This advanced technology outperforms other voice assistants like Alexa, Siri, and Google, by up to ten times in precision.
+- Automatic Speech Recognition (ASR) with Whisper: SiriGPT integrates Whisper technology for ASR, rapidly converting audio into text with high precision.
+This feature allows voice command-based content creation and easy transcription of notes.
 Whisper allows users to compose content via voice commands, and also provides quick transcriptions of notes and thoughts within Chatty.
-Users can say "Write Down" in the supported languages (this includes languages such as Arabic "اكتب", Catalan "anota", German "schreiben sie auf", Spanish "anote", Francès Canadenc "écrivez", French "notez", Hindi "लिख दो", Italian "annota", Japanese "書き留める", Korean "적다", Portuguese "anote", Russian "записывайте", Chinese "写下", Cantonese "写低") for simple transcriptions.
+Users can say "Write Down" in the supported languages for simple transcriptions.

   To activate voice transcription, say the command and Chatty will start recording.
 Once completed, tap the screen to stop recording and Chatty will transcribe and copy the contents to the clipboard.
 This feature also enables users to conveniently convert extensive audio messages into text, useful in applications like WhatsApp and Messages.